 For many Vermonters, it is actually the post "peak foliage" season that offers the best scenic driving.
 Days grow short and low-lying November light can almost create mirages through the open trees, illuminating rarely seen mountain views in cascading shades of brown and orange.
 Often referred to as "value season" by Vermont inns and bed and breakfasts, many lodging properties offer deep discounts in the latter days of October up until Thanksgiving.
 Some even extend these deals into the early part of December.

-Whether you choose the touristy peak fall season or the Vermonter value season, Vermont's Scenic Byways are an excellent place to start.
-Details of specific routes and their attractions and access to updated maps can be found at the Vermont Byways Program website.
+Whether you choose the touristy peak fall season or the Vermonter value season, Vermont's scenic byways are an excellent place to start.

 Scenic Route 100 Byway

 The Scenic Route 100 Byway truly begins when you follow Route 8 from Clarksburg, Massachusetts, north across the state line into Stamford, Vermont.
 Known as Vermont's "Main Street," it snakes through the entire length of the state up until the town of Newport, right at the Canadian border.

-Arguably one of the most scenic routes in the state, it is also the longest: It takes well over five hours without stops to traverse the full length.
+Arguably one of the most scenic routes in the state, it is also the longest, taking well over five hours without stops to traverse the full length.
 Route 100 is thus divided into several shorter regional scenic drives between commercial centers where Vermonters conduct their non-tourism related business.